 What we will do

-- From here, we travel along the famous*Nakamise-dori*, a 250-metre road lined on both sides by many little shops selling typical Japanese products and where we can find all kinds of goods: souvenirs, hair accessories, dolls, lucky charms, handicrafts, postcards, sweets and typical food.
-This ancient market is the perfect place to buy souvenirs and try a few delicious Japanese delicacies.
+- From here, we travel along the famous*Nakamise-dori*, a 250-metre road lined on both sides by many little shops selling typical Japanese products and where we can find truly everything: souvenirs, dolls, lucky charms, handicrafts, postcards, confectionery and typical local food.
+It is the perfect place to buy souvenirs and try a few delicious Japanese delicacies.

-• The last stop on our tour is the Tokyo Tower, a communications and observation tower in Minato’s Shiba-kōen district in Tokyo.
+- The last stop on our tour is the Tokyo Tower, a communications and observation tower in Minato’s Shiba-kōen district in Tokyo.
 At a height of 333 metres, it is the second highest artificial structure in Japan.

 What you need to know